-- Secant pile walls are formed by constructing intersecting reinforced concrete piles.
-Secant pile walls are formed by keeping spacing of piles less than one diameter.
-Secant pile walls are used to build cut off walls for the control of ground water inflow and to minimize movement in weak and wet soils. - 19.
+- 19. Secant pile walls are formed by constructing intersecting reinforced concrete piles.
+Secant pile walls are used to build cut off walls for the control of ground water inflow and to minimize movement in weak and wet soils. - 20.
 Secant walls are constructed in the form of hard/soft (or firm) or hard/hard walls on adjacent piles.
-If the distance between the hard and soft piles are equal to piles diameter, the wall is called tangent pile wall.

-- 20. The secant piles are reinforced with either steel rebar or with steel beams and are constructed by either drilling under mud or augering or driving.
+If the distance between the hard and soft piles are equal to the pile's diameter, the wall is called a tangent pile wall. - 21.
+The secant piles are reinforced with either steel rebar or with steel beams and are constructed by either drilling under mud or augering or driving.
 In this wall system, there are two types of piles.
 Primary piles are installed first.
-These piles are mainly responsible for waterproofing and filling the voids. - 21.
-In the Hard/Firm (or soft) wall system, the primary piles have no reinforcement and consists of flexible concrete that can be cut while the secondary piles are installed.
+These piles are mainly responsible for waterproofing and filling the voids.

+- 22. In the Hard/Firm (or soft) wall system, the primary piles have no reinforcement and consists of flexible concrete that can be cut while the secondary piles are installed.
 The secondary piles which should have reinforcement will be installed between the primary piles once the latter gain sufficient strength.
 Where short term water retention is required, this system offers the most cost-effective and rapid solution.
 The wall consists of interlocking bored or driven piles.
 Primary piles are constructed first using a 'soft' cement-bentonite mix or 'firm' concrete.
 Secondary piles, formed in structural reinforced concrete, are then installed between the primary piles.
-The primary piles in Hard/Firm (or Soft) wall system should be drilled to minimum bed rock depth and the pile base will be sited on the bedrock.
-Therefore, all the lateral capacity of the wall will be provided by the secondary piles and therefore, the secondary piles design in hard/firm (or soft) wall system differs from the hard/hard wall system design. - 22.
+The primary piles in Hard/Firm (or Soft) wall system should be drilled at a minimum to bed rock depth and the pile base will be sited on the bedrock.
+Therefore, all the lateral capacity of the wall will be provided by the secondary piles and therefore, the secondary piles design in hard/firm (or soft) wall system differs from the hard/hard wall system design. - 23.
 Hard/hard wall construction is very similar to a hard/firm wall but in this case the primary piles are constructed in higher strength concrete and may be reinforced.
 Heavy duty rotary piling rigs, using tools fitted with specially designed cutting heads, are necessary to cut the secondary piles.
 The end product provides a fully concreted face and can be an effective alternative to diaphragm wall construction.

-- 23. Pile overlap is typically in the order of 3 inches.
-In a tangent pile wall, there is no pile overlap as the piles are constructed flush to each other. - 24.
+- 24. Pile overlap is typically in the order of 3 inches.
+In a tangent pile wall, there is no pile overlap as the piles are constructed flush to each other. - 25.
 Verticality tolerances may be hard to achieve for deep piles.
-Special care should be taken to assure the pile installation is vertical. - 25.
-Special construction method might be required to make sure that total waterproofing is provided. - 26.
-A monitoring and maintenance program is an integral component of the design of secant pile wall.
+Special care should be taken to assure the pile installation is vertical. - 26.
+Special construction methods might be required to make sure that total waterproofing is provided. - 27.
+A monitoring and maintenance program is an integral component of the design of the secant pile wall.
 To maintain the integrity of the wall system, it is necessary to conduct regular inspections of the slope and the secant pile.
-We recommend secant pile wall be inspected after long duration winter storms, severe seismic shaking, and at least once every 2 years by a licensed engineer or an engineering geologist to monitor the status of the wall system and recommend maintenance when needed.
+We recommend secant pile walls be inspected after long duration winter storms, severe seismic shaking, and at least once every 2 years by a licensed engineer or an engineering geologist to monitor the status of the wall system and recommend maintenance when needed.